GNtem2/python_journey/README.md

 # python_journey
 learning python

 These codes are part of my journey learning python.
+The repository is under construction and files are moved between folders depending on appropriateness.
+Unless specified, publically available data are contained in the Data-Use folder.
+Data not available to the public are available in Ext-Data foler.

 ## Data Wrangling

 ### Opening files
 The starting point for learning python is pandas.
 A small example is given below on opening of file in jupyter notebook.
-Documentation for pandas can be found at https://pandas.pydata.org/pandas-docs/stable/user_guide/.cThe file also contains illustration about opening of R files in the form of .Rda.
+Documentation for pandas can be found at https://pandas.pydata.org/pandas-docs/stable/user_guide/.
+The file also contains illustration about opening of R files in the form of .Rda.
 You will need to import pyreadr and pyreadr.read_r("name of file.rda").
 Xcel files like csv can be opened using pandas.
 You will need to import pandas as pd then run this line pd.read_csv("name of file.csv").

 ```python
 import pandas as pd